Is Reddit considered social media? Should I evaluate Reddit separately when forming my digital strategy for 2023?

 - Redditors raised $700K for Haiti after the earthquake in 2010.
 The company also donated $12K to support Nepal after the earthquake in 2015.

-- Countless celebrities have participated in AMAs, including Madonna, Arnold Schwarzenegger, and Jennifer Lawrence.
+- Countless celebrities have participated in AMAs, including Madonna, Arnold Schwarzenegger, Jennifer Lawrence and President Obama.

 - Reddit can influence stock markets.
-In 2021, a group of Redditors bought enough shares of GameStop to drive up the stock price and cost short-sellers $150 million.
+For example, in 2021, a group of Redditors bought enough shares of GameStop to drive up the stock price and cost short-sellers $150 million.

 So again, is Reddit social media?
 Yes.
 And, honestly, if that’s the question you’re asking, you’re wasting your time.
 What you should think about is that when you are planning your digital marketing, Reddit must be a strategic channel to engage with your customers.